MUSONIC 3020 - Interaction Design and the Sonic Arts 3

 Below are a number of recommended resources.
-Please note that in terms of the included books and links, these are meant purely as general starting points to provide points of departure to other library and online sources and research.
+Please note that in terms of the included books and links, these are meant purely as points of departure to other library and online sources and research.

 - Cook, P. R. (2002).
 Real sound synthesis for interactive applications.
 Natick, Mass., AK Peters.

 - Cooper, A., R. Reimann, et al. (2007).
 About face 3 : the essentials of interaction design.
 Indianapolis, IN, Wiley Pub.